lzeduardo64/pokemon-rjv/INSTALL.md

 > Note: If the repository you plan to build has an **[older revision of the INSTALL.md](https://github.com/pret/pokeemerald/blob/571c598/INSTALL.md)**, then follow the [legacy WSL1 instructions](docs/legacy_WSL1_INSTALL.md) from here.

-4. Certain packages are required to build pokeemerald.
+4. Certain packages are required to build pokémon RJV.
 Install these packages by running the following command:

     ```bash
     sudo apt install build-essential binutils-arm-none-eabi git libpng-dev